-1 (2) A nonparty participant may refuse to disclose, and may prevent any other

-- 2 person from disclosing, a collaborative law communication of the nonparty participant. - 3 (c) Evidence or information that is otherwise admissible or subject to discovery does not - 4 become inadmissible or protected from discovery solely by reason of its disclosure or use in a - 5 collaborative law process.

-7 Overview

-Section 16 sets forth the act's general structure for creating a privilege prohibiting disclosure of collaborative law communications in legal proceedings.
-It is based on similar provisions in the Uniform Mediation Act, whose commentary should be consulted for more expansive discussion of the issues raised and resolved in the drafting of the confidentiality provisions of this act.

-Holders of the Privilege for Collaborative Law Communications

-Parties

-Parties are holders of the collaborative law communications privilege.
-The privilege of the parties draws upon the purpose, rationale, and traditions of the attorney-client privilege, in that its paramount justification is to encourage candor by the parties, just as encouraging the client's candor is the central justification for the attorney-client privilege.
-Using the attorney-client privilege as a core base for the collaborative law communications privilege is also particularly appropriate since the extensive participation of attorneys is a hallmark of collaborative law.
+1 subsection (b), is not subject to discovery, and is not admissible in evidence.
+2 (b) In a proceeding, the following privileges apply: 3 (1) A party may refuse to disclose, and may prevent any other person from 4 disclosing, a collaborative law communication; or 5 (2) A nonparty participant may refuse to disclose, and may prevent any other 6 person from disclosing, a collaborative law communication of the nonparty participant.
+7 (c) Evidence or information that is otherwise admissible or subject to discovery does not 8 become inadmissible or protected from discovery solely by reason of its disclosure or use in a 9 collaborative law process.
+10 Comment 11 Overview 12 13 Section 17 sets forth the act's general structure for creating a privilege prohibiting 14 disclosure of collaborative law communications in legal proceedings.
+It is based on similar provisions in the Uniform Mediation Act, whose commentary should be consulted for more 15 16 expansive discussion of the issues raised and resolved in the drafting of the confidentiality 17 provisions of this act.
+18 19 Holders of the Privilege for Collaborative Law Communications 20 21 Parties 22 23 Parties are holders of the collaborative law communications privilege.
+The privilege of 24 the parties draws upon the purpose, rationale, and traditions of the attorney-client privilege, in 25 that its paramount justification is to encourage candor by the parties, just as encouraging the client's candor is the central justification for the attorney-client privilege.
+Using the attorney-26 27 client privilege as a core base for the collaborative law communications privilege is also 28 particularly appropriate since the extensive participation of attorneys is a hallmark of 29 collaborative law.

 The analysis for the parties as holders appears quite different at first examination from traditional communications privileges because collaborative law involves parties whose interests appear to be adverse, such as marital partners now seeking a divorce.
 However, the law of attorney-client privilege has considerable experience with situations in which multiple-client interests may conflict, and those experiences support the analogy of the collaborative law communications privilege to the attorney-client privilege.
-For example, the attorney-client privilege has been recognized in the context of a joint defense in which interests of the clients may conflict in part and yet one may prevent later disclosure by another.
-See Raytheon Co. v.
-Superior Court, 208 Cal.
+For example, the attorney-client privilege has been recognized in the context of a joint defense in which interests of the clients

+- 1 may conflict in part and yet one may prevent later disclosure by another.
+See Raytheon Co. v. - 2 Superior Court, 208 Cal.
 App.
 3d 683, 256 Cal.
 Rptr.
 425 (1989); United States v.
-McPartlin, 595 F.2d 1321 (7th Cir.
+McPartlin, 595 - 3 F.2d 1321 (7th Cir.
 1979); Visual Scene, Inc. v.
 Pilkington Bros., PLC, 508 So.2d 437 (Fla.
-App.
-1987); but see Gulf Oil Corp. v.
+App. - 4 1987); but see Gulf Oil Corp. v.
 Fuller, 695 S.W.2d 769 (Tex.
 App.
-1985) (refusing to apply the joint defense doctrine to parties who were not directly adverse); see generally Patricia Welles, A Survey of Attorney-Client Privilege in Joint Defense, 35 U. MIAMI L. REV. 321 (1981).
-Similarly, the attorney-client privilege applies in the insurance context, in which an insurer generally has the right to control the defense of an action brought against the insured, when the insurer may be liable for some or all of the liability associated with an adverse verdict.
-Desriusseaux v.
+1985) (refusing to apply the - 5 joint defense doctrine to parties who were not directly adverse); see generally Patricia Welles, A - 6 Survey of Attorney-Client Privilege in Joint Defense, 35 U. MIAMI L. REV. 321 (1981). - 7 Similarly, the attorney-client privilege applies in the insurance context, in which an insurer - 8 generally has the right to control the defense of an action brought against the insured, when the - 9 insurer may be liable for some or all of the liability associated with an adverse verdict. - 10 Desriusseaux v.
 Val-Roc Truck Corp., 230 A.D.2d 704 (N.Y.
 Sup.
 Ct.
-1996); PAUL R. RICE, ATTORNEY-CLIENT PRIVILEGE IN THE UNITED STATES, 4:30-4:38 (2d ed.
+1996); PAUL R. RICE, - ATTORNEY-CLIENT PRIVILEGE IN THE UNITED STATES, 4:30-4:38 (2d ed.
 1999).